hpan10/APCSFinalProject/README.md

 We worked on slowing down the car when the keybind for accelerate is released.
 We also worked on gravity for the ball.

+5/29/2021

+We brought some color to the displays.
+Established walls, timer and scoreboard.
+Cars can now touch each other.
+Attempted deceleration but left a lot to be desired.

 Development Log (Emmanuel)
 --------------------------
 5/25/2021